Snapback mechanism of sanctions against Iran: The Joint Comprehensive Plan of Action

 In July 2022, according to an IAEA report referred to by Reuters, Iran had increased its uranium enrichment through the use of sophisticated equipment at its underground Fordow plant in a configuration that can more quickly vary between enrichment levels.
 In September 2022, Germany, United Kingdom and France expressed doubts over Iran's sincerity in returning to the JCPOA after Tehran insisted that the IAEA close its probes into uranium traces at three undeclared Iranian sites.
 The IAEA said it could not guarantee the peaceful nature of Iran's nuclear program, stating there had been "no progress in resolving questions about the past presence of nuclear material at undeclared sites".
 United Nations Secretary-General António Guterres urged Iran to hold "serious dialogue" about nuclear inspections and said IAEA's independence is "essential" in response to Iranian demands to end probes.
 In February 2023, the IAEA reported having found uranium in Iran enriched to 84%.
 The Iranian government has claimed that this is an "unintended fluctuation" in the enrichment levels, though the Iranians have been openly enriching uranium to 60% purity, a breach of the 2015 nuclear deal.
 In 2024, Iranian President Masoud Pezeshkian expressed interest in reopening discussions with the United States on the nuclear deal.

 In November 2024, Iran announced that it would make new advanced centrifuges after IAEA condemned Iranians' non-compliance and secrecy.

 In January 2025, it was reported that Iran was developing long-range missile technology under the Islamic Revolutionary Guard Corps (IRGC), with some designs based on North Korean models.
 According to the National Council of Resistance of Iran (NCRI), these missiles, such as the Ghaem-100 and Simorgh, could carry nuclear warheads and reach targets as far as 3,000 km away, including parts of Europe.

-In March 2025, US President Donald Trump sent a letter to Iran seeking to reopen negotiations.
+In March 2025, US President Donald Trump sent a letter to Ali Khamenei seeking to reopen negotiations.
 Ayatollah Ali Khamenei later said, "Some bullying governments insist on negotiations not to resolve issues but to impose their own expectations," which was seen as in response to the letter.

 In late March 2025, Khamenei's top advisor Ali Larijani said Iran would have no choice but to develop nuclear weapons if attacked by the United States, Israel or its allies.

 In April 2025, Trump revealed that Iran had decided to undertake talks with the United States for an agreement over its nuclear program.
 On 12 April, both countries held their first high-level meeting in Oman, followed by a second meeting on 19 April in Italy.
 On May 16, Trump sent Iran an offer and said they have to move quickly or else bad things would happen.
 On May 17, Khamenei condemned Trump, saying that he lied about wanting peace and that he was not worth responding to, calling the US demands "outrageous nonsense".
 Khamenei also reiterated that Israel is a "cancerous tumour" that must be uprooted.